liquity/bold/README.md

 | Redstone osETH-ETH (note: use Chainlink feed when released) | 24 hours         | 48 hours                                     |

-### 6 - Batch management ops don’t check for a shutdown branch, and shutdown doesn’t freeze management fees
+### 6 - Batch management ops don’t check for a shutdown branch

 Currently, batch management operations such as `setBatchManagerAnnualInterestRate` and `applyBatchInterestAndFeePermissionless` don’t check for branch shutdown.
 These operations should not be possible on a shutdown branch.